ISSF Logo

 Rules And Procedures

-In accordance with the ISSF Rules, events have specific protest/appeal times.
-Official results are not published until problems, if any, are resolved.
-For the benefit of the Media and Spectators, Preliminary Results may be released for some events.
+Appeals and protests: In accordance with the ISSF Rules all shooting sport events have specific protest or appeal times.
+Official results are not published until any of these problems is resolved.
+For the benefit of media and spectators, preliminary results may be released for some events.

 Records

-Olympic Records (OR) may be established only in the Olympic shooting events in the Olympic Games.
+OR - Olympic Records may be established only during Olympic Shooting events contested at the Olympic Games.

-World Records (WR) and World Records Junior (WRJ) may be established in all recognized ISSF Men's, Women's and Junior events, and in Olympic Games, ISSF World Championships, ISSF World Cup Finals, ISSF World Cups, Continental Championships and Continental Games which have been conducted according to the ISSF Rules.
+WR - World Records and WRJ - World Records Junior may be established at the following competitions: Olympic Games, ISSF World Championship, ISSF World Cup Series, ISSF World Cup Final, Continental Championships and Continental Games which have been conducted according to the ISSF rules.
+They are set during the final phase of any men, men junior, women or women junior event.

 Difference between the Olympic Games and World Championships